Towards Intelligent Systems for Battery Management: A Five-Tier Digital Twin Architecture: System Design of the Digital Twin

 \subsubsection{Battery Repurposing and Value Maximization}

 Beyond health prediction, the digital twin enables actionable strategies to maximize battery value across its entire lifecycle.
 During operation, forecasts are translated into adaptive charging protocols that shorten charging duration while keeping temperature rise and energy loss within safe limits, and intelligent thermal management that dynamically adjusts airflow and coolant flow according to predicted heat loads.
 These strategies not only improve energy efficiency but also mitigate thermal stress that accelerates degradation.
 At the system level, the twin orchestrates load distribution across modules with different health states.
 Instead of uniform current sharing, it redistributes demand away from overstressed or degraded packs, thereby protecting weaker components while extracting maximum capacity from healthier ones.
 This capability is particularly valuable in grid-scale storage plants integrating batteries of mixed chemistries and vintages, where conventional rule-based control often leads to underutilization of robust modules and premature aging of already stressed ones \cite{koltermann2024improved}.

-The framework further supports autonomous lifecycle management by combining health forecasts with economic reasoning.
-Instead of fixed service intervals, it continuously evaluates the cost–benefit trade-offs of interventions such as rebalancing or component replacement, ensuring maintenance actions are both timely and economically justified.
 Finally, by preserving complete degradation histories, the digital twin provides accurate assessments of residual capacity at end-of-life.
 This enables reliable decisions for second-life deployment in stationary storage or recycling, ensuring safe, efficient, and sustainable reuse while maximizing residual value.